 First, I apologize for the delay in sending this message.
 I recognize there is much we need to do for our Black students, faculty, and alumni, and this week the SOJC leadership has been having hard conversations with students, faculty, and staff.
-I know, however, that conversation is not enough.
-That is why, today, I make a number of commitments regarding the changes we will make.
+I know, however, that communication is not enough.
+That is why, today, I make several commitments regarding the changes we will make.

 These are some of the actions I am proposing we take to elevate the voices and opportunities of Black students and other students of color: